tardate/LittleArduinoProjects/README.md

 # 165 Little Arduino Projects
-> Latest addition:sparkles: [Power2662Inverter](./Electronics101/Power2662Inverter) - test a +/- 5V power supply using the LM2662 Switched Capacitor Voltage Converter
+> Latest addition:sparkles: [Power2662Inverter](./Electronics101/Power2662Inverter) - test a negative 5V power supply using the LM2662 Switched Capacitor Voltage Converter

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like